tobyStone/VR_Flatscreen_Prototype/README.md

 ## 4. Replace the Flatscreen Camera

-The existing flatscreen player probably has its own camera and controller script.
+The existing flatscreen player has its own camera and controller script.

 To avoid having two active cameras: